iogii ⸱ DocsSourceQuick RefOnline InterpreterContact

 {5k → [0,1,2,3,4]

 Laziness is also useful for avoiding special syntax for conditionals.
-For example you could simulate an if/else statement like so:
+For example, you can write an if statement as so:

 E.g.